 AddressFederal Hill Park, Baltimore, MD 21230, USA

-Known as the "birthplace of the National Anthem," Fort McHenry is where Francis Scott Key was inspired to pen the "Star-Spangled Banner."
-A perfect place to take the kids, there are plenty of activities and storytellers at the historic site.
-Stop by at 9:30 a.m. or 4:20 p.m. to see a daily changing of the flag ceremony.
-Although it is free to roam the grounds, entering the fort will cost a small fee.
+Known as the "birthplace of the National Anthem," Fort McHenry National Monument and Historic Shrine is where Francis Scott Key was inspired to pen the "Star-Spangled Banner."
+A perfect place to take the kids, the site of days past has plenty of activities and storytellers.
+Stop by in the mornings or afternoons (confirm times before you go) to see a daily changing of the flag ceremony, depending on the weather.

 Visitors to The Baltimore Museum of Art will be pleased to find a museum full of works from the 19th century to contemporary times.
-The collection of over 90,000 pieces of art includes the largest holding of works by Henri Matisse in the world, as well as pieces by Pablo Picasso, Edgar Degas, Vincent van Gogh, and much more.
-The museum has free admission year-round, with the exception of some special exhibitions.
+The collection of about 95,000 pieces of art includes the largest number of works by Henri Matisse in the world, as well as pieces by Pablo Picasso, Vincent van Gogh, and much more.
 Don't forget to take a stroll through the sculpture garden, which is set on nearly three landscaped acres.

-Lace up your hiking shoes or hop on a two-wheeler and head to the Gwynns Falls Trail, which was recently expanded to 15 miles.
-The trail begins at the I-70 Park & Ride and meanders along the Gwynns Falls stream to end at either the Baltimore Visitor Center or in Middle Branch Park at the southern edge of the city.
-Along the way, you'll catch a glimpse of 30 neighborhoods and many Baltimore attractions, including M&T Bank Stadium, Oriole Park at Camden Yards, and Federal Hill.
+Lace up your hiking shoes or hop on a two-wheeler and head to the 15-mile Gwynns Falls Trail, which begins at the I-70 Park & Ride and meanders along the Gwynns Falls stream southeast to the Middle Branch and the Inner Harbor of the Northwest Branch of the Patapsco River.
+Along the way, you'll catch a glimpse of historic sites, water features, and bridges.
+In addition, you'll see more than 30 neighborhoods and many Baltimore attractions, including M&T Bank Stadium (where the Baltimore Ravens of the National Football League play), Oriole Park at Camden Yards (a Major League Baseball park), and Federal Hill.

 AddressCylburn Arboretum, Baltimore, MD 21209, USA